Male Hair Loss Treatment

 Unfortunately, the treatment offered by our service is for male pattern hair loss ONLY and will not help other causes of hair loss.

 What hair loss treatment options do you offer?

 Treatment will not recover any significant hair already lost and will only maintain improvements for as long as you are taking the medication.
 Benefits will be lost within 6 months of stopping treatment.

-How do I take finasteride treatment for hair loss?
+How do I take this medication for hair loss?